abhinav067/CloneofUsability/README.md

 # CloneofUsability
-This the Clone of Usability Webstie
+This the Clone of Usability Webstie:-https://usabilityhub.com/product/prototype-testing